 Use FolkArt Acrylic Lacquers (Matte, Satin, or Gloss Finishes) or with FolkArt Artists’ Varnish (Satin or Gloss).
 I sealed my marbled pot with one coat each of Mod Podge Outdoor and Mod Podge Gloss.

 I guess it would be good to explain why you can’t use just any paint for the pour method.
 Most paints when poured together will mix with each other instead of staying separate.
-The FolkArt Marbling Paint is a fluid, medium-body paint that allows the colors to run separately and flow smoothly over a surface without over mixing or becoming muddy.
+The FolkArt Marbling Paint (find it here on Amazon) is a fluid, medium-body paint that allows the colors to run separately and flow smoothly over a surface without over mixing or becoming muddy.
 Awesome.

 Watch my video to see exactly how the paint pour works….

 The following information about paint pouring is from the FolkArt Marbling Faq sheet……..